MeloHo/superglue-with-pointnet/README.md

 # superglue-with-pointnet
-This is a team project for course: 16824-Visual Learning and Recognition, Sping 2021 Team member: Yidong He, Bassam Bikdash.
+This is a team project for course: 16824-Visual Learning and Recognition, Sping 2021 at CMU

+Team member: Yidong He, Bassam Bikdash.

 ## Main idea